Serge-N/Serge-N/README.md

 - :video_game: Playing video games.

 ## Contact :
-- Reach out on Skype as live:nserge05.
+- Reach out on Email as nserge05@yahoo.com.
 - Am looking forward to collaborating with you.

 ## Education